Careers

 • We observe the National Day for Truth and Reconciliation with a day off and emphasize that the recognition and commemoration of the tragic and painful history and ongoing impact of residential schools is a vital component of the reconciliation process.

-Please forward your cover letter and resume in one PDF to [email protected].
 Only applications with cover letters will be considered.

 Hope and Healing International is a ‘child-and-adults-at-risk-safe organization’.
 As a condition of employment, successful candidates will be required to undergo Vulnerable Sector Screening.